isabeljmack94/IsabelJMack2/SelectandUseResources.md

 ![Image3](\assets\img\3.5_image_3.png){:.lead width="884" height="632" loading="lazy"}
 <br>
 <br>
-•	Examples of Q&A Discussions similar to the chosen topic of gender bias in the workplace:
+•	Examples of Q&A Discussions similar to the chosen topic of gender bias in the workplace relevant to Assessment One:
 <br>
 <br>
 <br>